 Parent/teacher conferences will be held twice per academic year.
 It is vital to the success of our students that the parents and teachers are on the same page and working toward the same goals for their student(s).
-If you cannot attend on the scheduled date, please email the teacher(s) and/or the office and schedule an alternate time.
+Fall conferences for elementary students will be required.
+Middle school and high school parents may elect to have a fall conference.
+Spring conferences are reserved for struggling students and/or those in the Student Services Program (SSP).
+If you cannot attend at your scheduled date/time, please email the teacher(s) and/or the office and schedule an alternate date/time.